 Foster Parent Training

-The purpose of foster parent training is to ensure that foster families receive all of the proper information and knowledge needed in order to foster.
-Foster parent pre-service training is required and must be completed prior to becoming a foster parent.
+The purpose of foster parent training is to ensure that foster families receive all of the proper information and knowledge needed to foster.
+Foster parent pre-service training is required and must be completed before becoming a foster parent.
 According to the Oklahoma Fosters site, this training will cover the following areas:

 – “Protecting and nurturing the children who have been abused, emotionally maltreated, or neglected;